We encourage you to buy books from a local bookstore. If that is not possible, please use the links on the page and support us. Thank you.

 “Often one’s name is one’s fate.
 One had to respond to the particular challenge that it enjoined upon oneself.”

 Osip, as a narrator, is unreliable owing to his medical condition.
-We are taken along with him in the journey of his mind, that is wild and maniac spanning across time and places.
+We are taken along with him in the journey of his mind, which is wild and maniac spanning across time and places.

 A motley of characters and their reflections on society

-Osip’s friend, Anand lives under the courtesy of his stepmother and the principal of their school, Ms. Yolanda Andrade whom he hates.
+Osip’s friend, Anand lives under the courtesy of his stepmother and the principal of their school, Ms Yolanda Andrade whom he hates.
 In the events resulting from the kidnapping, Osip and Anand part ways.
 Anand goes on to become a famous godman with an army of followers.
-Through Anand’s story, the author offers a glimpse to India’s religious and spiritual market.
+Through Anand’s story, the author offers a glimpse into India’s religious and spiritual market.

 Osip’s grandmother Gloria Innaley is an interesting woman.
 ‘Innaley’ literally means ‘yesterday’ in Malayalam.
 She is exhausted to live under the shadow of her communist, revolutionary husband with a murderous past and waits for his death to actually start living her life.